reasoning-workshop/reasoning-workshop.github.io/_pages/cfp.md

 **Style files:** Submissions must use the <a href="https://media.neurips.cc/Conferences/NeurIPS2025/Styles.zip"> NeurIPS 2025 style files</a>.

-**Submitting your paper:** Please upload your submission as a single PDF to <a href="https://openreview.net/">(TBD) this OpenReview portal</a>.
+**Submitting your paper:** Please upload your submission as a single PDF to <a href="https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/FoRLM">this OpenReview portal</a>.

-**Anonymization:** Reviews will be double-blind.
-Please ensure that submissions do not contain author names (should be handled automatically by the NeurIPS style files) or other identifying information.
+**Anonymization:** Reviews will be single-blind, therefore submissions need not be anonymized.

 #### Dual Submission Policy

-We do not permit submissions that have been published at archival venues, including NeurIPS 2025.
+We do not permit submissions that have been published at archival venues, including those accepted to NeurIPS 2025.
-This ensures that FoRLM 2025 best facilitates the presentation and discussion of fresh contributions best suited to the workshop's format.

 This policy is in accordance with the
 <a href="https://neurips.cc/Conferences/2025/CallForWorkshopsGuidance">NeurIPS 2025 workshop guidances</a>, which state that "workshops are not a venue for work that has been previously published in other conferences on machine learning or related fields.
 Work that is presented at the main NeurIPS conference should not appear in a workshop, including as part of an invited talk."
+It ensures that FoRLM 2025 best facilitates the presentation and discussion of fresh contributions best suited to the workshop's format.